 This is a limited access program which articulates into the Associate in Science degree for Dental Assisting Technology and Management.
 Completion of this program does not require General Education coursework.
+Application data is distributed at the free coursework.
 Application data is distributed at the free information sessions.
 These are held on a regular basis.
 Call 352-873-5817 for dates and times of information sessions or view at CF.edu/health.